alisongh/alisongh.github.io/_pages/aboutmads.md

 * Medium coding load (Python; Scikit-learn; Pandas; Numpy)
 * Score: 🌟🌟
 * This course is the same course on Coursera, Applied Data Science with Python Specialization, which costs USD79/month and approx. 34 hours to complete.
 I'm satisfied with the structure of the course and assignments.
 However, I'm disappointed with how the school indiscriminately imitates the low-tuition specialization courses to the high-tuition graduate program.
 Again, comparing USD79/month and USD950/credit (one month, in-state) and USD1,267/credit (one month, out-of-state).
 I would not say I like how they loot their students' money without adding valuable information, knowledge, and skills.

+### SIADS 543 Unsupervised Learning
+* Medium workload
+* Medium coding load (Python; Scikit-learn; Pandas; Numpy)
+* Score: 🌟🌟🌟
+* This is a decent unsupervised learning course.
+The assignments are not hard and there's not many students asked questions during the course.
+The instructor and TAs worked very well.
+They answered questions timely and held OHs responsibly.
+However, there's still a lot of information and materials in PCA and feature engineering areas could be taught.
+PCA is a core section of Machine Learning and there's no single course teaching it.

 ### SIADS 642 Deep Learning
 * Very light workload